 Want to help someone quit smoking?

-When someone takes the big step of deciding to quit smoking, his or her family, friends and co-workers can make a big difference by giving their help and support.
+When someone takes the big step of deciding to quit smoking, family, friends, and co-workers can make a huge difference by giving their help and support.

-If your friend has isn't quite ready to quit, try to see it from their side.
+If your friend isn't quite ready to quit, try to see it from their side.
 For most smokers, cigarettes have been a steady companion for a long time.
-Some reluctance is normal and it doesn't mean your friend won't be able to quit for good.
-First, let your friend know you understand their doubts, then suggest that he or she list their reasons for quitting.
-Encourage them to set a quit date and offer to help in any way needed.
-Be sure to tell your friend about Freedom From Smoking for lots of help quitting and staying quit.
+Some reluctance is normal, and it doesn't mean your friend won't be able to quit for good.
+First, let your friend know you understand their doubts, then suggest they list their reasons for quitting.
+Be sure to tell your friend about Freedom From Smoking, 1-800-LUNGUSA and their state's free quitline for support in quitting and staying quit.